***UPDATED RECIPE*** I created this post in 2009 but updated it with a video.

 - In a bowl, stir together the cornmeal & flour.

-- Add in the buttermilk, eggs & oil.
-Stir until combined.
+- Stir in the buttermilk, eggs & oil.

-- Saute onions, celery and green bell peppers in a little bit of butter until tender.
+- In a saucepan, sauté onions, celery and green bell peppers in a little bit of butter until tender.

-- Add the shredded chicken & the sautéed veggies into the cornbread mixture.
-Use your hands to really mix it up good.
+- Add the sautéed veggies and the cooked shredded chicken into the cornbread mixture.

-- Next add in the broth a little at a time.
-Add in just enough to make it thick & kinda soupy.
-Stir it up.
+- Add in the broth a little at a time.
+Add in just enough to make it thick & a little soupy.

 - Give it a taste.
-It should taste exactly the way you want your dressing to taste.
-If it needs more spices add them in here.
+It should taste exactly the way you want your dressing to taste like.

 - When you are content with the taste, go ahead and stir in the eggs.